-Following on from this, multiple developers have taken inspiration from Freddy and twisted the formula to create their own experience’s.
-You can look at Tattletail, or the source of today's discussion Emily Wants to Play.
-While these types of games certainly have some evident inspiration, each game is still their own entity.
-It can be argued that some of these are better than the inspirer.
-Emily Wants to Play is a much better game, that builds more on tension and not actually being given the time or chances to learn what needs to be done.
+Following this, multiple developers have taken inspiration from Freddy and twisted the formula to create their own experiences.
+You can look at Tattletail or the source of today's discussion, Emily Wants to Play.
+While these types of games certainly have some evident inspiration, each game is still its own entity.
+It can be argued that some of these are better than the source of inspiration.
+Emily Wants to Play is a much better game that builds more on tension and not actually being given the time or chances to learn what needs to be done.

 I discovered Emily Wants to Play while I was searching a Playstation Store sale.
 These are great to find games you have been wanting to play at cheaper prices, but also games that you have never heard of.
-Sure, if you follow the popular Youtube gaming scene it is likely you would have heard of this game through the many popular game players who offered annoying paint by numbers plays of this game.
-But for those like myself who don’t follow this area, then Emily Wants to Play is a surprise discovery that is not very likely to be known about by many horror game fans, or general game players for that matter.
+Sure, if you follow the popular YouTube gaming scene, it is likely you would have heard of this game through the many popular YouTubers who offered annoying paint-by-numbers plays of this game.
+But for those like myself who don’t follow this area, Emily Wants to Play is a surprise discovery that is not very likely to be known about by many horror game fans or general game players for that matter.

-Emily Wants to Play thrives off its minimalistic narrative and spooky setting, essentially being asked that classic horror movie motif: “Do you want to play a game?”
+Emily Wants to Play thrives off its minimalist narrative and spooky setting, essentially being asked that classic horror movie motif, “Do you want to play a game?”
 The key point being that you are not so much asked as you are being told.
-While most games are dictated by their question of: “do you want to play” by a players movement and interaction, Emily Wants to Play tells you that you are playing.
-As such, Emily gives you five real world minutes to study the house (which makes up the games setting) and find information as well as a key item before the games begin.
+While most games let players move and interact with the environment to play the game, Emily Wants to Play tells you that you are playing.
+As such, Emily gives you five real-world minutes to study the house (which makes up the game's setting) and find information as well as a key item before the games begin.

-Because of this Emily Wants to Play manages to become a much creepier game that draws you in through its minimalistic approach, as well as its lack of instruction.
-Until you finally figure out the secrets behind each dolls childlike game you are left unsettled, dreading that moment when you hear the doll and it inevitably kills you.
+Because of this, Emily Wants to Play manages to become a much creepier game that draws you in through its minimalist approach as well as its lack of instruction.
+Until you finally figure out the secrets behind each doll's child-like game you are left unsettled, dreading that moment when you hear the doll and it inevitably kills you.
 This approach of limiting instructions and narrative makes this game have a much greater impact than if you were to play most other horror games.
 It is that random factor that builds the tension and atmosphere that is wholly captivating.

 Let the games begin.
 They will be the games to die for.
 Literally.